 - When you plant certain species of this flower in your garden, it will attract hummingbirds and butterflies.

-- In Pre-Columbian societies, the extracts of the Morning Glory plants were used to manufacture rubber materials.
+- In Pre-Columbian societies, the extracts of the morning glory plants were used to manufacture rubber materials.

-The best time to gift someone Morning Glory flowers
+Best time to gift Morning Glory flowers